dchen236/ucla_w20_cs174a_final_project/README.md

 ### Tejas Bhat
 - Laid out graphical design for game by creating the pool table using various shapes
 - Found appropriate textures and mapped the felt of the table and wood finish on the sides
-- Created texture mapping for balls in tradition 10-ball pool formation
+- Created texture mapping for balls in traditional 10-ball pool formation
 - Implemented rudimentary skybox utilizing texture mapping a large cube (was later improved to a Square_Map)
-- Added music to the game which complies with all browswer regulations and starts only when the user has started playing
+- Added music to the game which complies with all browser regulations and starts only when the user has started playing
 - Upscaled/upgraded various textures in order to increase smoothness on all parts of the game
 - Optimized game by finding best friction and shooting speed for ball to mimic realistic pool game
 - Created slide deck, voiceovers, and video for in-class final presentation